hindu-comm/mail_stream_advaita-l/2017/08/no_subject/318__Anand_Hudli.md

 Shri Praveenji,
 >>
-It seems that this could as well apply to prAtibhAsika-sattA, what is the definition given of prAtibhAsika-sattA​ to differentiate it?
+It seems that this could as well apply to prAtibhAsika-sattA, what is the definition given of prAtibhAsika-sattA to differentiate it?
 If it be said that vyAvahArika sublates it, then so does prAtibhAsika sublate vyAvahArika.
 The dream world and waking world, both, sublate each other in their own sattAs.
 This is how Karikakara collapses both as a single sattA.